shoaibshakeel381/VNR-Dictionary-Filter/README.md

    print          Prints Id, Special, Pattern, Text and Game Id to xml file.

    If no parameter is provided, then global terms will be returned.

+   NOTE: Disabled terms will be always be ignored.
    </code></pre>